-People with endomorphic bodies can frequently achieve and maintain their health by sticking to a certain diet and exercise routine.
-Experts have developed endomorph diets and exercise programs to help persons with endomorphic bodies shed pounds or maintain healthy body weight.
-These people must pay closer attention to regulating when, what, and how much they have to intake.
+People with endomorph bodies can frequently achieve and maintain their health by sticking to a specific diet and exercise routine.
+Experts have developed endomorph diets and exercise programs to help people with endomorph body types shed pounds or maintain a healthy weight.
+These people must pay closer attention to regulating when, what, and how much they must intake.

-A diet that balances healthy fats, proteins, and carbs from fruits, vegetables, and unprocessed, high-fiber foods may benefit people with endomorphic bodies.
+A diet that balances healthy fats, proteins, and carbs from fruits, vegetables, and unprocessed, high-fiber foods may benefit people with an endomorph body type.

 There is always at least one surefire strategy to lose weight, regardless of your body type: expend more calories than you intake.
 No matter what food you eat, you will lose weight if you follow a diet.